 Degrees with Foundation Entry

-Introduced in September 2015, University Centre at Blackburn College now offers a ‘built-in’ foundation entry year for many three-year Honours degrees.
+The University Centre at Blackburn College offers a built-in Foundation Entry year for many three-year Honours degrees.

 What is 'Foundation Entry'?